 They now have the training slides available in Spanish.

 Migrant Justice: Migrant Justice, based in Burlington, is most know for its Milk with Dignity campaign.
 They’ve organized several rallies, marches and protest campaigns.
 For more, see Migrant Justice’s Milk with Dignity Timeline.
 Ben & Jerry’s has just signed the agreement.
-It is working with the VLS on a labor and housing Know your Rights booklet for dairy farm workers in Vermont.
-They’ve done amazing research and hope to have it ready in few months.
-Also, they’re working with Vermont Legal Aid for family preparedness plans, and there are other projects in which volunteers could chime in.
+It is working with the Vermont Legal Aid on a labor and housing Know Your Rights booklet for dairy farm workers in Vermont.
+Also, they’re working with Vermont Legal Aid for family preparedness plans.
 They warn us to be cautious when creating lists with names, addresses and other personal information of the migrant community to avoid any risks of getting this info in the wrong hands.
 You can reach out to them with any inquiries (email@example.com).
 Offer these phone numbers to workers on the KYR spanish version flyer mentioned above:

 Teleayuda phone number 802-658-6770 for any question related to labor, housing, immigrant rights